-If you have qualified for a pension, you can buy added pension when you leave.
+If you have qualified for a pension you can buy added pension when you leave.
 You can use some or all of your compensation payment to do this.
-If you are interested, you can use the added pension calculator in the Member Calculators section on the Civil Service Pensions website:

-www.civilservicepensionscheme.org.uk/members/member- calculators/ to see how much you would like to spend, and how much pension it will buy for you.
+If you are interested, look at the calculator on the Civil Service Pensions website, www.civilservice.gov.uk/pensions under 'Calculators' to see how much you would like to spend, and how much pension it will buy for you.
+You will need to attach a printout from the calculator showing your selected amount to the Compensation Declaration form accepting the compensation payment.